mpark/mpark.github.io/_posts/programming/2017-05-26-constexpr-function-parameters.md

 }
 ```

-Well, this doesn't work because we're not allowed to pass an arbitrary literal
+This doesn't work because we're not allowed to pass an arbitrary literal type as
-type as a non-type template parameter.
+a non-type template parameter.

 > [N3413][N3413] proposes to allow arbitrary literal types for non-type template
-> paramters.
+> parameters.

+Why does this restriction on non-type template parameters exist in the first
+place?

+Since C++ has a fundamental notion of "same type", given values `x` and
+`y`, we have to be able to answer whether `foo<x>` and `foo<y>` are the same
+type.
+Currently, the non-type template parameters are restricted such that this
+question can be answered using the built-in value equality comparison.
+Once user-defined literal types are involved, we have to be able to find a
+unique `operator==` across translation units to perform equality comparisons,
+and also mangle the same types to the same name.
+This potentially introduces
+a lot of complexity into the linker.

 Can we get around this limitation?